ishasachan/Greenie/README.md

 # Documentation

 The project is build under the requirement of the Assignment given by Greenie.
+You find the Live Hosted Webiste [here](https://greenie-isha.vercel.app/)

 ## Running the Application Locally
-1. In order to run the application first we have to make sure we have node and git install.
+1. In order to run the application first we have to make sure we have latest versions of node and git install.
 You can Download node simply by visiting https://nodejs.org/en and git from https://git-scm.com

 2. We can the node installation by running the commands